Tennessee Field Diamonds

 What further stories can they tell?

-Regrowth: Douglas Dam in particular shows evidence of regrowth after cracking.
+Regrowth: Large quartz crystal fragment from Douglas Dam showing regrowth after cracking.
 This suggests that the crystals were present before the end of the orogenic event.
-I have not found Sevier Shale crystals showing evidence of cracking and regrowth.
+I have not encountered Sevier Shale crystals showing evidence of regrowth.

-Transport: In most places, most crystals are completely unworn. hat suggests that they come from the nearby bedrock, and have not been moved about by water.
-But in many places you find crystals, some of them ARE water-worn.
+Transport: In most places, most crystals are completely unworn, which suggests that they come from the nearby bedrock, and have not been moved about by water.
+But in many places where you find crystals, some of them ARE water-worn.
 This is somewhat of a mystery, especially since I have never encountered a water-worn crystal in areas where they are not otherwise found very nearby.
 It’s like they show evidence of being transported without being moved long distances.
-One exception is Diamond Creek across the river from White Pine, where all the crystals show some degree or erosion and tumbling.
-Here they occur in stream gravels in and adjacent to the creek where its course is exposed in the lake bed.
+One exception is Diamond Creek, across the river from White Pine.
+Here, all the crystals show some degree or erosion and tumbling.
+These occur in stream gravels in and adjacent to the creek where its course is exposed in the lake bed.
 The creek’s watershed is entirely in the Sevier Shale.
-The large crystal fragment shown above is from Diamond Creek.
+The large crystal fragment above is from Diamond Creek.

-Abrasion: Crystals found at Muddy Creek show eroded faces, but it doesn’t have the same look on the edges and points as Diamond Creek specimens.
-They may have been in the dirt and soil for several millennia, where animals stepped on them from time to time.
+Abrasion: On the other hand, crystals from Muddy Creek sometimes show scratched and eroded faces.
+Wear is less concentrated on the edges and corners as on the Diamond Creek specimens, and its appearance is different.
+Perhaps they were lying in the soil for several millennia, where animals stepped on them from time to time.

-Milling: At Douglas Dam, small concentrations of water-worn crystals are found in the residual clay, that are very similar to the local unworn specimens, complete with black inclusions.
+Milling: At Douglas Dam, small concentrations of water-worn crystals are found in the residual clay.
+They were ssimilar to the local unworn specimens, complete with black inclusions.
 How could it be that crystals that appear transported are concentrated so near similar fresh ones?
-An explanation might involve some kind of in-place milling action in a restricted cavity cause by groundwater flow.
-In the zinc mines they have found fragments of zinc ore in vugs that are rounded and eroded, and that is the explanation given for those occurrences.
+An explanation might involve some kind of in-place milling action in a restricted cavity caused by groundwater flow.
+In the East Tennessee zinc mines they have found fragments of zinc ore in vugs that are rounded and eroded, and that is the explanation given for those occurrences.

 “Herkimer” type crystals